thesavant42/retrorecon/README.md

 These scripts export `RETRORECON_LISTEN` so `app.py` binds accordingly.
 **Never expose the app publicly without proper hardening.**

+### Vendored MCP SQLite Server

+`launch_app.sh` and `launch_app.bat` also manage a local Model Context Protocol server located in `external/mcp-sqlite`.
+On first run they create a virtual environment under that folder, install its dependencies with `pip install -e .`, and start the server in the background before launching RetroRecon.
+The server uses the same database path as the main app (from `RETRORECON_DB` or `db/waybax.db`).
+When the app exits the MCP server is terminated automatically.

+If dependency installation fails, delete `external/mcp-sqlite/.venv` and rerun the launch script.

 For a quick walkthrough of the common workflow see [docs/new_user_guide.md](docs/new_user_guide.md).